Higgins Lake is Great for Lakers and Perch

 Mio has ice and Jig’s Up Bait Shop report a few getting out on Mio Pond Call (989) 826-3467

-Lewiston Report that west Twin has good ice and perch and a few walleyes are being caught.
+Lewiston Report that west Twin has good ice East Twin and perch and a few walleyes are being caught.
 Call Midlakes Party @ (989) 786-3227 for latest info

-Black Bass Bay has been fair on Grand Lake Call Adrian’s Sport for the latest ice update @ (989) 734-2303
+Black Bass Bay and Grand Lake has been great with jumbo perch being caught.
+Call Adrian’s Sport for the latest ice update @ (989) 734-2303

-Mancelona Sports reports many small lakes in the area are froze and safe with Lake Bellaire going over a couple days age.
+Mancelona Sports reports many small lakes in the area are froze and safe with some nice perch coming out of Manistee Lake and a few out of Clam but be careful with the current in Clam call Larry at Mancelona Sports 231-587-9421

 FISHING CONDITIONS ON LAKES CADILLAC AND MITCHELL

 FROM PILGRIM VILLAGE FISHING SHOP